 Federal Loan Programs

-- Apply for financial aid using the FAFSA.
+Apply for financial aid using the FAFSA.

-- Have a completed, verified as accurate, student aid file on record.
+Have a completed, verified as accurate, student aid file on record.

-- Complete loan counseling and other special requirements.
+Complete loan counseling and other special requirements.

-- Meet DL Program Regulations per 34 CFR part 668.
+Meet DL Program Regulations per 34 CFR part 668.

-Federal Direct Stafford Loan Program (subsidized and unsubsidized)
+Federal Direct Loan Program (subsidized and unsubsidized)

-- Loan disbursements are deposited in the form of electronic funds to the student's LCN account and are released no earlier than thirty days after the beginning of the semester.
+Loan disbursements are deposited in the form of electronic funds to the student's LCN account and are released no earlier than thirty days after the beginning of the semester.

-- Students may request up to $7,500.00 at the Junior or Senior Level each award year (max subsidized amount in figure is $5500.00).
+Students may request up to $7,500.00 at the Junior or Senior Level each award year (max subsidized amount in the figure is $5500.00).

 Federal Parent Loan for Undergraduate Students (PLUS)

-Parents may borrow for their undergraduate students.
+Parents may borrow for their dependent undergraduate students.
 Parents would be eligible to borrow up to the cost of education minus any financial aid.

 Applying for Federal Direct Loans

-To apply complete these steps:
+To apply, complete these steps:

 Alternative loans are intended for:

-- student's that may not be enrolled in a financial aid eligible program or,
+students who may not be enrolled in a financial aid eligible program or,

-- student's that may not be eligible for financial aid for other reasons.
+students who may not be eligible for financial aid for other reasons.

 Depending on individual circumstances, a parent may also be able to borrow alternative loans to help pay for a child's college expenses.